galaxyproject/training-material/Introduction/tutorials/galaxy-intro-101.md

 # Conclusion

-Well done!
-You have just performed your first analysis in Galaxy.
+:tada: Well done! :clap: You have just performed your first analysis in Galaxy.
 You also created a workflow from your analysis so you can easily repeat the exact same analysis on other datasets.
 Additionally you shared your results and methods with others.